The Sinking of Bethany Ann Crane

 He looked around the diner and took the people’s dazed stillness as a yes.
 The room was eerily silent except for the whirring of the overhead fan and the angelic hums from the little girl at the counter.

 “Now, you all know I served in the second world war,” the mayor said as he began pointing out several people.
-“So did Pastor Hogan.
+“So did Preacher Hogan.
 And Penelope’s John, God rest his soul.”
 Penelope bowed her head.